 Your period isn't the only reason your boobs hurt, grow, or shrink.
 Sex, alcohol, weight changes, and 12 other everday things can change your breasts too.

-Sometimes it seems like your breasts change right before your very own eyes—they’re bigger at certain points in your menstrual cycle, your nipples stick out when you’re turned on, and as you age, your girls may, unfortunately, head toward your knees.
+If you're like us, you blame most of your boob issues, such as pain or changes in size, on your period.
+And it's true, that can be why your boobs feel sore or look bigger.
 “Many changes are due to fluctuating hormone levels,” says Richard Bleicher, M.D., surgical oncologist and director of the Breast Fellowship Program at Fox Chase Cancer Center in Philadelphia.
-Other factors—diet, medications, and certain activities—can influence your dynamic duo too though.
-While they may not be able to predict the weather à la Mean Girls’ Karen Smith, your breasts tell you a whole lot about what’s happening in your body and your health.
+But different stages of your menstrual cycle can affect your breasts in different ways, and other factors—diet, medications, and certain activities—can influence your dynamic duo too though.
+In fact, while they may not be able to predict the weather à la Mean Girls’ Karen Smith, your breasts tell you a whole lot about what’s happening in your body and your health.

 Your menstrual cycle is divided into two halves: your follicular phase, during the first part of your cycle (your period is day one) and your luteal phase, after ovulation.
 During the follicular phase, especially five to seven days after your period, estrogen and progesterone levels are low and your breasts are at their minimum volume, says Jennifer Litton, M.D., associate processor of breast medical oncology at the University of Texas MD Anderson Cancer Center.
 Since they’re the least hormonally stimulated during this time, this is the most accurate picture of what your breasts are really like.